 Set up the OneDrive sync health dashboard

-Make sure you have the required role and app versions listed in the previous section.
+Ensure you have the required role and app versions listed in the previous section.

 Select Enable preview features to accept the license terms.

-In the left pane, select Settings.
+In the left navigation menu, select Settings

 When you generate a new key for the first time, it can take up to 30 seconds for it to appear.

-Enable the OneDrive SyncAdminReports Group Policy Object (GPO) using the Tenant Association Key.
+Enable the OneDrive EnableSyncAdminReports Group Policy Object (GPO).

-- We recommend a gradual rollout starting with a few test devices per day, then up to 100 devices per day, then gradually up to 10,000 devices per day until you finish.
+You must enable this setting on the devices from which you want to get reports.
+This setting has does not affect users.
+We recommend a gradual rollout starting with a few test devices per day, then up to 100 devices per day, then gradually up to 10,000 devices per day until you finish.

 You can enable this setting in multiple ways: